latent-to/taohash/docs/running_miner.md

 ### What is share value?
 Share value is the difficulty at which the miner solved a blockhash.
 The higher the difficulty solved, the more incentive a miner gets.
-In general, the higher the hashpower, the higher the share values are submitted.
+In general, the higher the hashpower, the higher the share value submitted.

 ## Prerequisites
 - Bitcoin mining hardware (ASICs)